Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Experimental methods

-In all simulations, the system is integrated from $\tau=0$ to $\tau = 1.1 T_{\text{circ}}/T = 1.1\pi$ over $2\times10^4$ time stpdf using the second-order semi-implicit backwards difference (SBDF2) scheme (\citealt{wang_variable_2008}, Eqn.
+In all simulations, the system is integrated from $\tau=0$ to $\tau = 1.1\pi$ over $10^4$ time steps using the second-order semi-implicit backwards difference (SBDF2) scheme (\citealt{wang_variable_2008}, Eqn.
 2.8).
-The terms on the left-hand side of (\ref{eqn:VPMMom}) are time-integrated implicitly while those on the right-hand side are treated explicitly.
+Acceleration, pressure, and rectilinear viscous terms are time-integrated implicitly; the remaining terms are treated explicitly.

 Reported results match those obtained at half their spatial resolution as well as the analytical solution at $t= 3 T_\text{su}$.
-These computations were inexpensive and thus preferable to computing the full analytic solution of the IVP (see Appendix \ref{appA}) for each case.
-The code used for these simulations and for the dye-tracking described in Section \ref{sec:methods:lab} is available online (\href{https://github.com/cysdavid/magnetoStokes}{https://github.com/cysdavid/magnetoStokes}).
+The code used for these simulations and for the dye-tracking described in \S\ref{sec:methods:lab} is available online (\url{https://github.com/cysdavid/magnetoStokes}).